JJ/pull-request-checks-action/README.md

   run: echo "Please read CONTRIBUTING.md" && exit 1
 ```

-You will need to check the output of that variable yourself, before issuing an error, as shown above.
+You will need to check the output of that variable yourself, before
+issuing an error, as shown above.
+These outputs are also defined as
+environment variables, just in case you prefer that.

 ## Setting up pull request templates